The Two of Us (Yarbrough & Peoples album)

 The Two of Us is the debut album by the R&B duo Yarbrough & Peoples, released in 1980 on Mercury Records.
 It was produced by LA based producer Lonnie Simmons, who would go on to form Total Experience Records the following year, and veteran songwriter Jonah Ellis.

 Reception

-The Two of Us contained the couple's biggest hit, "Don't Stop the Music", which went to #1 on the R&B charts, #26 on the dance charts, and #19 on the pop charts.
-The album peaked at #1 on the R&B Charts and #16 on the pop charts.
+The Two of Us contained the couple's biggest hit, "Don't Stop the Music", which went to No. 1 on the R&B chart, No. 26 on the dance chart, and No. 19 on the pop chart.
+The album peaked at No. 1 on the R&B Chart and No. 16 on the pop charts.